nghttp2/nghttp2/README.rst

 We have the integration tests for nghttpx proxy server.
 The tests are written in `Go programming language <http://golang.org/>`_ and uses its testing framework.
-We depends on the following libraries:
+We depend on the following libraries:

 * https://github.com/bradfitz/http2
 * https://github.com/tatsuhiro-t/go-nghttp2